ncatlab/nlab-content/pages/6/9/5/3/3596/content.md

 $$\Delta_{I, A}(x) \coloneqq (\lambda t.x, \mathrm{refl}_{I, A}(x)):\sum_{\overline{x}:I \to A} \mathrm{Id}_{I, A}(\overline{x})$$
 However, there is also a negative version of [[copy types]], whose elimination, computation, and uniqueness rules state that the [[diagonal function]] is a [[definitional isomorphism]]:

-* Elimination rules for negative identity types:
+* Elimination rules for negative identity types of arity $I$:

 $$\frac{\Gamma \vdash A \; \mathrm{type}}{\Gamma, z:\sum_{\overline{x}:I \to A} \mathrm{Id}_{I, A}(\overline{x}) \vdash \Delta_{I, A}^{-1}(z):A}$$

-* Computation rules for negative identity types:
+* Computation rules for negative identity types of arity $I$:

 $$\frac{\Gamma \vdash A \; \mathrm{type}}{\Gamma, x:A \vdash \Delta_{I, A}^{-1}(\Delta_{I, A}(x)) \equiv x:A}$$

-* Uniqueness rules for negative identity types:
+* Uniqueness rules for negative identity types of arity $I$:

 $$\frac{\Gamma \vdash A \; \mathrm{type}}{\Gamma, z:\sum_{\overline{x}:I \to A} \mathrm{Id}_{I, A}(\overline{x}) \vdash \Delta_{I, A}(\Delta_{I, A}^{-1}(z)) \equiv z:\sum_{\overline{x}:I \to A} \mathrm{Id}_{I, A}(\overline{x})}$$

+Thus, these identity types can be called **negative identity types** of arity $I$, in contrast to the Martin-Löf identity types of arity $I$, which can be called **positive identity types** of arity $I$.

 \begin{theorem}
 The standard J-rule for identity types of arity $I$ holds: given any type $A$, and any type family $C(z)$ indexed by elements $z:\sum_{\overline{x}:I \to A} \mathrm{Id}_{I, A}(\overline{x})$, and given any dependent function $t:\prod_{x:A} C(\Delta_{I, A}(x))$ which says that for all elements $x:A$, there is an element of the type defined by substituting the diagonal at $x:A$ into $C$, $C(\Delta_{I, A}(x))$, one can construct a dependent function